kaypro283/lunarcalc-mbasic/README.md

   No use of `ELSE`, `END IF`, `ELSE IF`, or single-quote comments to ensure portability with other dialects of BASIC.

 - **Double-Precision Calculations**
-  All numeric variables (except for string arrays) are explicitly declared as double-precision.
+  Numeric variables (except for string arrays) are explicitly declared as double-precision.

 - **Astronomical Accuracy Within 8-bit Limits**
   - Moon phase and illumination calculations use Meeus-style approximations.